dcos-labs/ansible-dcos-module/README.md

 ## Known limitations

-- Package updates are not triggered by changing the options given to Ansible.
+- Package and Marathon app updates are triggered with every Ansible run.
 - Users and service-accounts cannot be assigned permissions individually.
+- Revoking of permissions is not possible.
 - Error handling is very minimal, some Python experience is required.

 All of the above is fixable in either the action plugin or the DC/OS CLI.
 Please open issues or pull requests if you find more problems.